initstring/evil-ssdp/README.md

 # Templates
 The following templates come with the tool.
 If you have good design skills, please contribute one of your own!

 - `office365`:          Will show up in Windows Explorer as "Office365 Backups".
-Will send to a nice looking phishing page that will POST credentials back.
+Phishing page looking like Office365 logon will POST credentials back.
 These will be flagged in the UI and logged in the log file.
 Will redirect back to the phishing page after POST.
 Future improvement might be to redirect to actual Office365.
 Developer: [pentestgeek](https://github.com/pentestgeek/phishing-frenzy-templates).
 - `microsft-azure`:     Will appear in Windows Explorer as "Microsoft Azure Storage".
 Landing page is the Windows Live login page when cookies are disabled.
 Recommend to use with the -u option to redirect users to real login page.
 Developer: [Dwight Hohnstein](https://github.com/djhohnstein).
 - `bitcoin`:            Will show up in Windows Explorer as "Bitcoin Wallet".
 Phishing page is just a random set of Bitcoin private/public/address info.
 There are no actual funds in these accounts.
 - `password-vault`:     Will show up in Windows Explorer as "IT Password Vault".
 Phishing page contains a short list of fake passwords / ssh keys / etc.